UKG Pro vs ADP Lyric: An objective comparison

 Company size and industry

 UKG also has a global presence, serving customers in 150 countries.
-According to a NelsonHall report, UKG leads the North American workforce-management segment, holding the #1 position in both global and North American market share, with 84% of Fortune 100 companies using UKG.
+According to a NelsonHall report, UKG leads the North American workforce-management segment, holding the top position in both global and North American market share, with 84% of Fortune 100 companies using UKG.

-UKG Ready, its counterpart for SMBs and mid-market clients, serves companies with under 1,000 employees and is often praised for its flexibility and ease of use.
+UKG Ready, its counterpart for SMBs and mid-market clients, serves companies with under 1,000 employees and is praised for its flexibility and ease of use.

-Both vendors appear regularly on analyst top-performer lists and support multi-national operations.
+Both vendors appear regularly on analyst top-performer lists and support multinational operations.

 Functionality

 ADP Lyric covers the full HCM lifecycle from recruiting and onboarding to payroll, time tracking, and talent development.
-It stands out for its robust payroll engine, deep compliance capabilities, and AI-assisted analytics via ADP DataCloud.
+It stands out for its payroll engine, deep compliance capabilities, and AI-assisted analytics via ADP DataCloud.
 It includes tools like ADP Assist, a conversational AI, and real-time benchmarking powered by data from over 40 million workers.

 AI-enhanced features